TheGarmr/MonobankExporter/README.md

 # Logs
   * logs are shown at the console and written to file `/var/log/monobank-exporter.log`
-  * currently image is not able to create the log file by himself. you need to create a log file by yourself. if anyone knows how to fix this - I will be open for communication
+  * currently image is not able to create the log file by himself. you need to create a log file by yourself. if anyone knows how to fix this - I will be open to communication

 # Examples<br/>